Freedisch/Freedisch/README.md

 # Hey There!

-I am Freedisch Thibaut, an Open Source Widzard.
+I am Freedisch Thibaut, an Open Source Wizard.
 I love programming multiple different things in my free time, from websites to CLIs to microcontrollers.
 You can learn more about me here: <https://thibautbatale.co/>.

 ## 📝 Getting to Know Me